barbora-simkova/Digital-electronics-1/Labs/03-vivado/README.md

 We can add source file during the creation of the project or after the creation by following these steps:

+File -> Add Sources...

 ![add](Images/Addsources1.png)

-Here we choose Add or create design sources.
+Here we choose Add or create design sources and click on Next.

 ![add2](Images/Addsources2.png)